 What Causes a Headache?

 Headaches can be caused by various reasons.
-Sometimes these are not health threatening, while other reasons may be symptoms of more serious health issues.
-Talk to your doctor in NY or NJ to find out what is causing your headaches.
+Sometimes these are not health-threatening, while other reasons may be symptoms of more serious health issues.
+Talk to your doctor at our Sinus, Sleep & Facial Plastic Surgery Center to find out what is causing your headaches.